 Take 5 minutes at the end of the day to appreciate what you have done.
 It’s too easy to get stuck focusing on what you might not have accomplished during your working day.
 But if you want to tame your to-do list, you need to keep yourself motivated, so take time at the end of each day to celebrate those things you did achieve.

 Here at Virtual Hand, we love a good to-do list!
 They enable you to see exactly where your time is being spent and how many tasks you can outsource to others.
 And, as we are a team of action-takers, supporting business owners to grow their business and do the things they love, we’d love to take those tasks off your hands and help you tame your to-do list.
 The starting point might be my Getting Organised Programme.
-Helping you and your focus on what you love.
+Helping you to focus on what you love.